mfadlanridho/quizzler-flutter/README.md

-## This project is part of Udemy Flutter Bootcamp Project

 In this project, I implemented  Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects using dart with Flutter.

 ## What is this app